fgregoretti/Cpp-AIF/doc/generative_model_classes.md

 ```c++
 void Set(unsigned int val)
 ```
-Assign a value to first element of the array.
+Assign a value to the first element of the array.

 **Parameters**
 - `val` value to assign